On-line Store

 The Making Process

-Powdermills pots are made from local clays and other materials gathered from around Dartmoor, then fired in a wood-fuelled anagama kiln.
+Powdermills pots are made from local clays and other materials gathered from around Dartmoor, then fired in a wood-fired anagama kiln.
 If you buy a Powdermills pot, you really do take a little piece of the moor home with you.

 Click opposite to watch a short film of how Joss makes pots, or click here for a photo/text guide.